Maintaining financial health is one of the most crucial (and complex) responsibilities of any care provider.

 EHR Solution: Billing Workflows, Documentation, and Reporting

-Effective finance platforms in powerful EHRs are powered by intelligent workflows.
+Effective finance platforms in powerful EHRs are powered by intelligent and intuitive workflows.
 Finance workflows provide billers with self-reconcilable, up-to-date carrier info.
 This has been especially critical during COVID-19 as guidelines and billing info has been in flux.

 Quality EHRs should allow billers to view a patient on their EHR and look up their payer to find up to date info and carrier specifications and bill accordingly.

 Providers can use features as a tool to explore what carriers are paying or not paying for and capture any service they can.